 Medical Savings Account (MSA) Addback

 An MSA account holder should receive a form TC-675M, Statement of Withholding for Utah Medical Savings Account, from the account administrator each year contributions are made.
-Include the sum of lines 8 and 9 from form TC-675M to the extent the amount was deducted on your Utah return for a tax year before 2008, or was used in calculating the MSA credit on your Utah return after 2007.
+Include the sum of lines 8 and 9 from form TC-675M to the extent the amount was deducted or used to obtain your credit amount for a prior year return or the current year Utah return.

 - Any disbursement of assets from a MSA account pursuant to a filing for protection under 11 U.S.C.
 Sec.
 101 to 1330; and